bprzybys-nc/postgres-sample-dbs/README.md

 ## Prerequisites

 - A `psql` client for connecting to your Neon database and loading data.
 This client is included with a standalone PostgreSQL installation.
 See [PostgreSQL Downloads](https://www.postgresql.org/download/).
+# DEPRECATED: postgres_air database has been decommissioned
+# DEPRECATED: postgres_air database has been decommissioned
 - A `pg_restore` client if you are loading the [employees](#employees-database) or [postgres_air](#postgres-air-database) database.
 The `pg_restore` client is also included with a standalone PostgreSQL installation.
 See [PostgreSQL Downloads](https://www.postgresql.org/download/).
 - A Neon database connection string to load data and connect to your database.
 After creating a database, you can obtain the connection string from the **Connection Details** widget on the Neon **Dashboard**.
 In the instructions that follow, replace `postgres://<user>:<password>@<hostname>/[dbname]` with your Neon database connection string.
 For further information, see [Connect from any application](https://neon.tech/docs/connect/connect-from-any-app).
 - Instructions for each dataset require that you create a database.
 You can do so from a client such as `psql` or from the [Neon SQL Editor](https://neon.tech/docs/get-started-with-neon/query-with-neon-sql-editor).